 - 660 Practicum Hours - Psychiatric Mental Health Nurse Practitioner

-- 360 Practicum Hours - Health Systems Leadership
+- 180 Practicum Hours - Nursing Leadership in Healthcare

 - Additional on-campus, weekend immersions are required for all tracks.